girolamopalumbo879/Factor-investing-with-Option-Implied-Higher-Moments-Cumulant-in-a-Mean-Variace-Framework/README.md

 	•	Tail-sensitive metrics (CVaR, Omega, Modified Sharpe)

 This script represents the core empirical comparison discussed in Chapter 4 of the thesis and summarizes the overall findings.

+# Downside Risk Analysis
+File: Maximum_drawdown.m

+Computes and plots the maximum drawdown profiles of the portfolios across rolling periods.
+This metric quantifies the largest peak-to-trough loss, capturing the extent of downside exposure.
+The file allows visual comparison across models, showing how factor-based strategies (especially MSK and MK) mitigate extreme losses.